 While the cake is baking, start working on the milk combo.
 This recipe calls for seeds scraped from one vanilla bean.
 If you aren’t familiar with using vanilla beans, here’s a warning …they are very expensive.
 Feel free to substitute with a good quality vanilla extract.
-As far as conversions go, 1 teaspoon of vanilla extract is equal to one 2-inch piece of vanilla bean, so 1 typical vanilla bean will equal 3 teaspoons extract.
+As far as conversions go, one teaspoon of vanilla extract is equal to one 2-inch piece of vanilla bean.
+Based on that theory, one average size vanilla bean will yield two to three teaspoons of extract.

-Give the cake about 40 minutes to cool on a wire rack.
+Keeping the baked cake in the ban, give it about 40 minutes to cool on a wire rack.
 Then go to town poking holes all over it.
 That helps with the absorption of the delicious milk concoction.
 When pouring the liquid over the cake, pause every now and then to allow for absorption before continuing with the rest.

 And that’s it for the cake.
 Cover and place in the fridge for at least 6 hours and up to 5 days.
 For best results, prepare the whipped cream and sugared fruit just prior to serving.

 You’ll end up with 12 servings from this cake, so you really could serve it on more than one occasion.
 If that’s the case, adjust the amount of whipping cream and berries accordingly.
 For every 2 cups of sliced berries, sweeten them with 1 tablespoon of granulated sugar.
 And feel free to mix it up.
 Use a combination of in-season berries.
 Or just your favorite.